Victor-Security/RoundRobinizer/README.md

 - **Domain-Based Grouping**: Extracts and groups URLs by their domains for organized processing.
 - **Round-Robin Distribution**: Balances URL processing across domains in a cyclic manner.
+- **Fuzz Pattern Integration**: Append fuzzing patterns to URLs in round-robin order for advanced testing scenarios.
 - **Scalable Performance**: Handles large datasets efficiently, powered by `pandas` and `tldextract`.
 - **User-Friendly CLI**: Easily integrates into pipelines for automation and batch operations.